noi-techpark/webcomp-weather-municipality/DEVPLAN.md

 * Show weather forecast by municipality
 * Show Historic weather by municipality
 * Show Events by municipality
-* Show webcamps by municipality?
+* Show webcams by municipality?

 ## 5. Which APIs to use?
 TBD